segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/amp/index.md

 ### Why aren't all my IDs prefixed with an 'amp-'?

 All AMP events won't consistently have an 'amp-' prefixed ID as this is only included in the event that the AMP page is directly visited on your domain.
-For further details refer to the various `Client ID` scenarios in relation to AMP pages [here]( https://developers.google.com/analytics/devguides/collection/amp-analytics/client-id){:target="_blank"} (we can only guarantee that if the third scenario happens, the AMP ID will get generated and picked up).
+For further details refer to the various `Client ID` scenarios in relation to AMP pages [here]( https://developers.google.com/analytics/devguides/collection/amp-analytics/client-id){:target="_blank"} (Segment can only guarantee that if the third scenario happens, the AMP ID will get generated and picked up).

 See a live <a href="https://segment-amp.firebaseapp.com">AMP with Segment analytics</a>